LUMA

 This produces a sawtooth shape: the signal jumps to 1.0 on each beat and ramps linearly down to 0.0 by the next beat.

-2. Add a Select node
+2. Add a Gradient node

-3. Add an Apply Dimmer node
+3. Add an Apply Color node

 Advanced Technique: Spatial Chases